Archive-42/march2022-archive/react/interview-questions-js.md

      ```javascript
      $(document).ready(function () {
        // It selects the document and apply the function on page load
-         alert('Welcome to jQuery world');
+       alert("Welcome to jQuery world");
      });
      ```